 5. The MCData server 1 determines that MCData client 1 has requested that MCData client 2 from the primary MC system be removed from the on-going ad hoc group data communication and successfully removed from data communication according to the procedure defined in clause 7.17.3.1.4.

 6. The MCData server 1 determines that MCData client 1 has requested that MCData client 5 from the partner MC system be invited to an on-going ad hoc group data communication.
 The MCData server 1 sends the ad hoc group data session request to the MCData client 5.
+If the manually remove indicator is provided along with the MCData ID of the MCData client 3 and there are criteria used in the data communication, the MCData server removes MCData client 3 and marks it as manually removed so that the MCData server will not add it back to the data communication based on the criteria.

+NOTE 1: The participant with manually remove indicator being removed can be added back by the authorized user via the modify ad hoc group data communication participants request.

 7. The MCData client 5 notifies the user about the incoming ad hoc group data communication.